-Newry to Rostrevor (D) 1 Day

-15km From Newry you can see Carlingford Lough and mountain views on either side.
+Newry to Rostrevor (D) 1Day 15km From Newry you can see Carlingford Lough and mountain views on either side.
 The Walk takes you through stunning scenery as you approach Warrenpoint and then Rostrevor.
 Looking across Carlingford Lough you can see the Cooley Mountains, while looking north-east, the Mourne Mountains tower before you.
 The walk towards Warrenpoint and Rostrevor leads you to approach the Mourne Mountains from the south.
 The picturesque village of Rostrevor contains many fine eighteenth and nineteenth century homes.
 Rostrevor has barely changed from its Edwardian heyday.
 From the charming C.S Lewis inspired Narnia Trail to its worldclass mountain bike trails, Kilbroney Park in Rostrevor offers a host of attractions.
-Rostrevor is also home to the Holm Oak Tree, Northern Ireland's representative for the 'European Tree of The Year' competition.
 On this stretch of walk, you'll get a great sense of the changing landscape.
 Where a short time ago you walked along an inland canal towpath, now you are in the midst of mountains, and can see the coastline.

-Saint Patrick is believed to have converted local hill folk in the Mourne Mountains.
-A rock in the small stream which marks the boundary of the Kingdom of Mourne is rumoured to have Saint Patrick's handprint on it, at the spot where he knelt to drink the water.
-Another legend persists that Saint Patrick banished the snakes from Ireland at the foothill of Slieve Donard.
-9 This section begins and ends with a scenic town and forest trail, with the drama of the Mourne Mountains in between. //3Days Rostrevor to Newcastle (E) You'll follow parts of the Ulster Way and Mourne Way, through the foothills of the mountains on spectacular terrain.
+Rostrevor to Newcastle (E) /3 Days 38km This section begins and ends with a scenic town and forest trail, with the drama of the Mourne Mountains in between.
+You'll follow parts of the Ulster Way and Mourne Way, through the foothills of the mountains on spectacular terrain.
 As with all sections of The Pilgrim's Walk, keep your camera close to hand!
 The first part takes you through Rostrevor Forest towards Spelga Dam.
 CS Lewis, author of The Chronicles of Narnia, holidayed in the Mournes near Rostrevor, and the location inspired his fictional landscapes.
 The Pilgrim's Walk then takes you around Slieve Bearnagh into Tollymore Forest Park and following through into Newcastle.
-Slieve Bearnagh is the fourth highest mountain in the range, with two large granite tors at the summit and a col lying between them.
-This is an Area of Outstanding Natural Beauty.
+Slieve Bearnagh is the fourth highest mountain in the range, with two large granite tors at the summit and a collying between them.

+This is an Area of Outstanding Natural Beauty located in the Mourne Gullion Strangford

+UNESCO global geopark.
 The town of Newcastle is on the Irish Sea coast, at the base of Slieve Donard, the highest peak in Northern Ireland.
 Newcastle is the town that inspired Percy French when he wrote the famous song words "where the Mountains of Mourne sweep down to the sea".
 Walking in the Mournes is exciting because of the varied terrain and wonderful views.
 You'll come across forest, water, sea views, and majestic granite tors and peaks.

 Links with Saint Patrick are many.
 The summit of Slieve Donard has a hermit's cell in the Great Cairn and an oratory in the Lesser Cairn, both constructed by Saint Donard.
 He was the son of a local pagan chieftain, and an important disciple of Saint Patrick.

 Donard's conversion to Christianity is said to have been prompted by Saint Patrick bringing Donard's bull back to life after it had been butchered.

-Saint Patrick's Way Saint Patrick's Way: The Pilgrim Walk
+Saint Patrick's Way